pearlshah1011/Music_player/README.md

-# Music_player
+# Product Analyzer
-DSA project using C++ that performs various functions like any music application
+Project using python to analyze the product by comparing reviews across various websites amazon,flipkart